peter-evans/create-pull-request/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+**Note**: If you want pull requests created by this action to trigger an `on: pull_request` workflow then you must use a Personal Access Token instead of the default `GITHUB_TOKEN`.
+See [this issue](https://github.com/peter-evans/create-pull-request/issues/48) for further details.

 ### Environment variables

 These variables are all optional.
 If not set, a default value will be used.